 - Overtapping: Energy related to a Fast Move gained by Leaking used to be gained slightly after the opponent’s Charge Move.
-Pressing the Charge-Move area within this small interval is called Overtapping: a new Fast Move is triggered instead of activating the Charged Attack.
-As of version 0.241.0, Overtapping has been fixed, a Charge Move can be activated right away after the opponent’s one.
+Pressing the Charge-Move area within this small interval is called Overtapping: a new Fast Move is triggered instead of activating the Charge Move.
+As of version 0.241.0, Overtapping has been fixed as a Charge Move can be activated right away after the opponent’s one.

 - Under-Charging: Completing only part of the Charge-Move minigame to strategically reduce damage output.